Fencing Calgary Health & Safety Protocols

 Face Coverings / Fencing Masks / Personal Equipment

 All staff and coaches are required to wear a face covering or mask when entering and exiting the club (this includes public areas within or adjacent to, the fencing activity space).
 When actively fencing or participating in outlined activities, students and coaches SHOULD NOT wear a mask – this is considered an additional health risk by AHS.
-Masks are optional for students during in-club transition periods.
+Masks are required for students during in-club transition periods.

 FENCING MASKS are NOT considered ‘PROTECTIVE’ in comparison to a recognized face covering and should not be deemed as protective from infection.